Scales & Mirrors (Part 10) ©

 Roasted pepper, tomato and sweet onion antipasto with fresh basil vinaigrette, served with fresh-baked rolls

 Creamy sweet pea with garlic, freshly ground black pepper and tarragon

 Linguini marinara with fresh basil, garlic and extra virgin olive oil

 Giant apple and ginger peach preserve turnover smudged with grapefruit, ginger icing with a hint of maple

 Lemonade iced tea, Chianti wine, fresh brewed Columbian coffee

 Simple but elegant.
 I tried not to go overboard with fat.
-Last year after his birthday dinner he ended up in the emergency room.
+The day after his birthday dinner he ended up in the emergency room.
+On the day after 9-11.
 Everybody jokingly blamed it on the meal.
-While I’m here I might as well introduce him to you with a short story, since I think he’ll probably be making some kind of contribution to this book.
-I’ll tell you the story, then you’ll know what kind of guy he is.

 He thinks he’s having a heart attack, we get in the car to go to the hospital and he decides he wants to drive.
 Insists on it.
 He probably thought he would speed and I wouldn’t.
 He starts feeling worse and when he sees a police cruiser pass him he tries to get his attention. the cruiser pulls over and Steve runs out of the car toward them and they used a loud voice enhancer and tell him “GET BACK IN YOUR CAR” repeatedly as Steve’s trying to yell to them to call an ambulance.